sofiaas16/To_do_list/README.md

-To-Do List Web App
+**To-Do List Web App**

 This project is a simple and functional To-Do List built with HTML, CSS, and JavaScript.
-The user can add tasks, mark them as completed, delete them, and store everything using LocalStorage.
+Users can add tasks, mark them as completed, delete them, and all tasks are persisted using a MockAPI.

-🚀 **Features**
+🚀 Features

 - Task Management

 - Add new tasks to the list.